apache/spark/docs/plugins.rst

 * For ``Operator`` plugin, an ``execute`` method is compulsory.
 * For ``Sensor`` plugin, a ``poke`` method returning a Boolean value is compulsory.

+Make sure you restart the webserver and scheduler after making changes to plugins so that they take effect.

 Example
 -------